zachomedia/katacoda-courses/kubernetes-fundamentals-2/module-4/step2.md

     path: "/mnt/data"
 ```

 This describes a single PersistentVolume.
-It is mounted to /mnt/data on a node.
+It is mounted to `/mnt/data` on a node.
 It is of type Filesystem, with 3 GB of storage.

-(hostPath are only appropriate for testing in single node environments)
+> Note: `hostPath` are only appropriate for testing in single node environments.

 We can create this PersistentVolume: